 Why Banks Need to Revisit Their Data Policies

 - Instances of the banking system being used for fraud and terrorist financing have given rise to regulations spearheaded by global financial bodies like the FATF.

 - Stringent money laundering regulations with high penalties of non-compliance have placed further demands of ongoing risk management and compliance systems.

 - This involves stringent measures of customer identity verification and validation to be undertaken by banks.

 - Failure to comply leads to huge penalties.
 Some instances in the past where banks were penalised for non-compliance are the HSBC Group ($1.9 billion) and Standard Chartered ($327 million) in 2012, and the Deutsche Bank ($204 million) most recently in November 2017.

 - In India, banks like the Punjab National Bank have also been in the limelight for being unable to detect NPAs (non-performing assets) and taking corrective measures to mitigate huge banking losses.

-This has driven banks to harness the huge volume of data assets to manage risks of fraud and errors, while cutting costs and delivering more value to its customers.
+This has driven banks to harness the huge volume of data assets to manage risks of fraud and errors while cutting costs and delivering more value to their customers.